Can Electric Cars Survive in Winter?

 If you’re looking for a comprehensive car-by-car breakdown discussing which EVs are better for winter climates and why, the battery experts at Recurrent recently published an analysis that looks at 13 different models and compiles data from about 7,000 drivers.

 Should You Skip EVs If You Live in a Colder Climate?

 EV technology has been developing at a rapid clip, and it’s only accelerating.
 While the best advice at the moment for buying an electric car in a cold climate is to get one with the longest range possible (to counteract the inevitable decrease), automakers are constantly figuring out new ways to protect EVs from the elements.
 The Hyundai Kona, for example, which performed so well in Norway, features proprietary heat pump tech that uses recycled waste heat.
-And upcoming vehicles like Rivian’s R1T and R1S, the Ford Mustang Mach-E and the Hummer EV are testing in subzero locales, showing automakers are taking the issues seriously.
+And newer vehicles like Rivian’s R1T and R1S, the Ford Mustang Mach-E and the Hummer EV are testing in subzero locales, showing automakers are taking the issues seriously.

 However, even AAA acknowledged (way at the bottom of their press release) that “drivers in [cold climates] shouldn’t be discouraged” from buying an EV.
 “Owning an electric vehicle in these regions just requires some additional planning.”

 If you’re already carrying an ice scraper, shovel, flashlight, battery jump starter and extra winter clothes in your gas guzzling SUV this winter just in case, that additional planning will be much easier than it seems.